 Seasonal Volunteer Job Opportunities

-Volunteer Surveyors play a significant role in implementing the Audubon Coastal Bird Survey Program (ACBSP).
+Volunteer Surveyors play a significant role in implementing the Audubon Coastal Bird Survey Program (ALCBSP).
 This program was created in response to the Deepwater Horizon BP oil spill in 2010 to help scientists determine how sea-, shore-, and waterbirds were affected by the spill and to monitor their population numbers or densities over time.
-There are twelve survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall and winter.
-Trained volunteers will walk these linear transects (typically one mile in length), and record all birds observed there, along with metadata on habitat conditions during the survey.
-Ideally, volunteers should come with a baseline knowledge of coastal birds, but will also have training opportunities and significant resources to help them be effective.
+There are 12 survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall, and winter.
+Trained volunteers will walk these linear transects (typically one mile in length) and record all birds observed there, along with metadata on habitat conditions during the survey.
+Ideally, volunteers should come with a baseline knowledge of coastal birds but will also have training opportunities and significant resources to help them be effective.
 Volunteers should have the ability to walk at least two miles along the beach in the early morning hours while observing the birds and habitat surrounding them.

 Coastal Outreach Volunteer

 Coastal Outreach volunteers will help facilitate the program’s objectives by helping at local and regional events, festivals, presentations, and birding trips throughout coastal Alabama.
 (See, for instance, the annual Alabama Coastal Bird Expo in Fairhope).
 Volunteers will assist staff at these events by helping to engage the public and by providing resources and information about our Coastal Program’s details and goals.
 They may also help staff prepare or assist with any hands-on activities or outreach.
 Our primary purpose is to connect individuals with our local habitats and to discuss the importance of beach-nesting bird protection and monitoring by developing a strong volunteer force to implement this work.